 - Some children who attend preschool receive Special Education Services, others qualify for Head Start Services, and other children attend as Private Pay Preschoolers.
 A sliding fee scale is available.

-- Webster County Early Learning Center located at the Blue Hill, Red Cloud, and Silver Lake Elementary Schools.
+- Webster County Early Learning Center located at the Silver Lake Elementary School.

 Home Based Services